 When you think properly about aesthetics as usability, it becomes clear, not only that both it and SEO can coexist but in fact that they are intimately connected to each other.
 Good design is good SEO and vice versa.
 These two pillars of web design ultimately aim to do the same thing, which is present valuable content to users in an intuitive and enjoyable way.
 Accomplishing that requires knowing what the purpose of each page is from the start, understanding who is going to visit it and what it is they need.

-Contact us today to chat to us about your new website project and what you want to achieve.
+Book your free strategy call today to chat to us about your new website project and what you want to achieve.